-- A. This procedure will be used when the Fire Chief or his/her designee determines it is necessary to utilize the call back list to maintain the daily staffing needs of the Department.
-This list shall be a separate list from the Special Events list. - B. To maintain daily staffing levels, this procedure will utilize personnel in their numerical order on the Daily Staffing List, and not rank for rank.
-The Fire Chief's designee will make every attempt to utilize the list in the numerical order, with the exception of except in situations where the firefighter would be required to perform in a lower rank except as noted in paragraph Article VI.
-General Guidelines: Section I G. - C. It is the responsibility of each firefighter to be adequately prepared to immediately report to duty when called back for Daily Staffing.
-If the firefighter is unable to immediately report to duty at the assigned station (upon being properly relieved,) to the assigned station, then the firefighter shall be considered to have refused and his/her name shall be placed at the bottom of the Daily Staffing List. - D. Firefighters who are called in for an overtime assignment must report to, and complete the assignment in person.
-Firefighters who are on approved leave shall not be considered for Daily Staffing callback.
-Standby periods for up to four hours are acceptable, provided that the firefighter that accepts the callback assignment is available to report to the assigned Station immediately. - E. Firefighters may not perform the duties of those in a lower rank except as noted in paragraph Article VI.
-General Guidelines, Section I G., (i.e., a Captain will not be called in to fill a FFI assignment, etc.). - F. Firefighters who have been previously scheduled to "act" may be reassigned to accommodate a firefighter who is called back for dDaily sStaffing.
-Reassignment is at the discretion of the Fire Chief's designee.

-- G. An EMS Supervisor/Field Medical Officer vacancy shall be filled by using a Firefighter II EMS assigned to the shift and approved to "act" as EMS Supervisor/Field Medical Officer or a current assigned EMS Supervisor/Field Medical Officer if they are next on the eligibility list. - H. Firefighters may be assigned to a medic unit when called in for dDaily sStaffing eCall-back if the firefighter has worked a twenty four 24-hour shift on a medic unit immediately preceding the call back if and the firefighter agrees to work the assignment.
+- A. This procedure will be used when the Fire Chief, or their designee, determines it is necessary to utilize the callback list to maintain the daily staffing needs of the department.
+This list shall be a separate list from the Special Events List. - B. To maintain daily staffing levels, this procedure will utilize personnel in their numerical order on the Daily Staffing List, not rank for rank.
+The Fire Chief's designee will make every attempt to utilize the list in numerical order, except in situations where the firefighter would be required to perform in a lower rank as noted in Article VI.
+General Guidelines, Section I. - C. It is the responsibility of each firefighter to be adequately prepared to immediately report to duty when called back for Daily Staffing.
+If the firefighter is unable to immediately report to duty at the assigned station upon being properly relieved, then the firefighter shall be considered to have refused and their name shall be placed at the bottom of the Daily Staffing List. - D. Firefighters who are called in for an overtime assignment must report to and complete the assignment in person.
+Firefighters who are on approved leave shall not be considered for Daily Staffing Callback.
+Standby periods for up to four hours are acceptable, provided that the firefighter who accepts the callback assignment is available to report to the assigned station immediately. - E. Firefighters may not perform the duties of those in a lower rank except as noted in Article VI.
+General Guidelines, Section I. (i.e., a Captain will not be called to fill a FFI assignment, etc.). - F. Firefighters who have been scheduled to "act" may be reassigned to accommodate a firefighter who is called back for Daily Staffing.
+Reassignment is at the discretion of the Fire Chief's designee. - G. An EMS Supervisor/Field Medical Officer vacancy shall be filled by using a Firefighter II EMS assigned to the shift and approved to "act" as EMS Supervisor/Field Medical Officer or a current assigned EMS Supervisor/Field Medical Officer if they are next on the eligibility list. - H. Firefighters may be assigned to a medic unit when called in for Daily Staffing Callback, if the firefighter has worked a 24-hour shift on a medic unit immediately preceding the callback and the firefighter agrees to work the assignment.
 If the firefighter declines the assignment and there is no other suppression assignment available, he or she will not lose their spot on the Daily Staffing List.

 VIII.
-Daily Staffing Procedure:
+Daily Staffing Procedure

-Firefighters shall have the right to refuse assignment for Ddaily Sstaffing without jeopardizing their position on the call back list except in situations as listed below.
+Firefighters shall have the right to refuse assignment for daily staffing without jeopardizing their position on the callback list, except in situations as listed below.